 When you launch Logten Pro and navigate to the Radar tab, you'll notice the 'Analyze' and 'Plan' views.

-In the Plan view, you'll notice that there are a number of limits and currencies that have been set up as standard for you – things like Day/Night and instrument currency and for commercial pilots, some key duties and limits groups.
-IN the Plan view you can use the Time Loupe feature at the top to see your groups ford or backward in time.
+In the Plan view, you'll notice that there are a number of limits and currencies that have been set up for you – things like Day/Night and Instrument currency.
+And for commercial pilots, some key duty and limits groups come pre-loaded.
+Also in the Plan view, you can use the Time Loupe feature at the top to see your groups ford or backward in time.
 See the Time Loupe video here.

 In the Analyze tab, you can view flight time for different time periods: the last week, month, year, 28 days, and 12 months, as well as all your Currency, Limit, and regular Smart Groups current status.